wppconnect-team/wa-js/README.md

 `WPP.conn.getBuildConstants` - Current whatsapp builds constants

-For more up-to-date functions launch locally and run in browser console:
+For the most up-to-date list of available functions, launch the project locally and run this in your browser console:

 `Object.keys(WPP.conn).sort()`